 Events: Knowing when actors get created or die

+We provide events that let you control what happens when an actor is created or destroyed.
 Select one of these events via the “Add Event” button.

 Challenge 1: Create A Particle Effect

-To create particle effects, just spawn (recycled) actors rapidly and “emit” them at a random speed and starting position and have them fade out over time.
+To create particle effects, just spawn actors rapidly and “emit” them at a random speed and starting position and have them fade out over time.
 With some experimentation, you can create a fire and smoke effect with ease.

 Challenge 2: Create A Bullet Limiter